deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 - Remove Channel or Group – Stop monitoring an existing channel or group.<br>
 - Monitor Specific Users in a Group – Choose specific users in a group to monitor.<br>
 - Remove Specific Users – Stop monitoring specific users.<br>
-- Set Bot or Channel for Forwarding – Choose where to forward the token address.<br>
+- Set Bot or Channel for Forwarding – Choose where to forward the token address, to a maximum of 2 buy bots.<br>
-- Define Keywords – Set up keywords to track in the monitored channels.<br>
+- Define Keywords – Define keywords that must appear in the same message as the token address for it to be forwarded to your buy bot..<br>
 - Activate/Deactivate Keywords – Enable or disable keyword tracking for specific channels.<br>
 - Start Bot – Launch the bot to start monitoring the selected channels and users.<br>
 - Show Current Configuration – View the current bot configuration and settings.<br>